"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and where the other begins?"

 "Yes, Mr. Wallace?"

 The older man bent down by the graveside.
+It was a foggy night, and he was silhouetted against the blank gray curtain overhead.
 "You can't just take it.
 There are rules."

 Shane frowned.
 "What kind of rules?"

 In answer, Mr. Wallace's wife slid down into the grave next to Shane.
 She was a strange woman, very beautiful but very pale, and he swore sometimes that her feet never quite touched the ground.
 Mrs. Wallace put her face right next to the dead man's skull.
-Shane thought she was whispering, but he couldn't hear what was said.
-Then there was a rustling sound, and, eyes wide, Shane saw the dead man's skeletal hand lift up, holding out the chain.
+He thought she was whispering, but he couldn't hear what was said.
+Then there was a rustling sound, and, eyes wide, Shane saw the dead man’s hand raise and hold the chain out to him.
+He shrank back in horror but Mr. Wallace said, "Go ahead.
+Take it.”

-Shane snatched the chain, and the hand fell back down.
+Shane's hands shook, but he snatched the chain up.
+The hand fell down again, and the corpse stayed still.
 Mr. Wallace helped him out of the grave and Mrs. Wallace was out too, though he hadn't seen her climb up.
 Mr. Wallace clapped him on the shoulder.

 "That's a lesson I learned when I was your age," he said, brushing dirt off of Shane's coat.
-"You can't just take whatever you want from the dead: You always have to ask first.
+"You can't just take whatever you want from the dead: Always ask.
 The dead don't put much value by gold and jewels, but what they do value is respect.
 And they have long memories."
 Mr. Wallace jabbed a finger in Shane's face.
 "Keep that in mind: The dead remember."

 Mrs. Wallace looked at him, and Shane couldn't help but shiver.